nouhoum/ansible-ec2-play/README.md

 ````
 transport=ssh
 ````
-3. Edit [`yaml/config/postfix_selections`](yaml/config/postfix_selections) to set domains for email
+3. Edit [`yaml/config/postfix_selections`](yaml/config/postfix_selections) to set up   email.
+4. Persistent data about the servers, including sensitive information, is stored in JSON format.
-4. Set the `ANSIBLE_DATA_DIR` environment variable to define the location of the directory to read/write your data from/to.
+   Set the `ANSIBLE_DATA_DIR` environment variable to define the location of the directory to read/write your data from/to.
    If the variable is not set, a directory called `data` will be created for this purpose within this project.
+   Beware: this information contains passwords and ssh keys.
+   Take steps to secure it!
 5. Copy the Amazon AWS keys for your existing EC2 instances to the `$ANSIBLE_DATA_DIR` directory.
 6. Add the Amazon AWS keys for your existing EC2 instances that won't be ignored by this project to your local `ssh` repository by running the following:
 ````